How to Pay Off Debt: Our Top Tips for Slaying Debt

 I joined a financial wellness program to better educate myself on how to effectively eliminate debt, and it literally changed my life.
 I was able to pay off close to $50,000 during the first 16 months of my debt-slaying journey!

-Here are some of the tips I took advantage of to make such great progress so quickly.
+Here are some of the tips I took advantage of to pay down my debt so quickly.

 Figure out where your debt exists.